-Note that after the installation of the MySQL client and server, the PATH environment variable must contain the folder location of their main executables (depending on the distribution or the installation method it could be located in /usr/bin or /usr/local/mysql/bin).
+Note that after the installation of the MySQL client and server, the PATH environment variable must contain the folder location of their main executables.

 3.3.3.1.2.
-MySQL MacOSX Installation
+MacOSX Installation

 MySQL installation package for MacOSX can be obtained from MySQL official website.
 It is recommended to download the DMG archive.
-MySQL installation is based on a GUI installer with default configuration (detailed installation instructions can be found in http://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html).
+MySQL installation is based on a GUI installer with default configuration, for which detailed instructions can be found in the MySQL web documentation.